March 1, 2023

 2. Self-motivation during the learning process

-3. Choice of suitable learning strategies according to personal learning behavior
+3. Selection of suitable learning strategies that match one's own learning behavior

 4. Overcoming problems in the learning process